Learn more about NextFab, our services, and the future of making.

 Gwanyan “Gwen” Barker, a jewelry artist from Bear, Delaware, was looking for a tool to bore a hole in one of her pieces when she discovered NextFab.
 After taking a tour and seeing all that NextFab has to offer she became a member.
 Gwen’s work is inspired by the cultures of the African diaspora.
-She combines traditional, hand crafted techniques with modern materials and technology.
+She combines traditional, hand-crafted techniques with modern materials and technology.
 You can see her work at Kpellé Designs.

 “What I love most about NextFab is its welcoming environment and it’s such an awesome resource, giving me the ability to learn new skills.” – Gwen Barker

 Joseph Perrotto recently retired from DuPont Chemical where he worked as a mechanical engineer.
 After retiring he found that his skills were in high demand locally.
-He currently helps local high school robotics teams, museums and similar organizations.
-When I caught up with Joe he was 3D printing gears for a robotics team and soldering a circuit for robotic dinosaur that he is building for the Natural History Museum.
+He currently helps local high school robotics teams, museums, and similar organizations.
+When I caught up with Joe he was 3D printing gears for a robotics team and soldering a circuit for robotic dinosaurs that he is building for the Natural History Museum.

 “The best thing about Nextfab is all the support I get.
 I would never have had the confidence to try new projects without Kate, James, and Chad to back me up.
 Knowing they are there allows me to push my limits.” –

-Epidemiologist, Neal Goldstein, PHD, is a faculty member at Drexel University in Philadelphia.
+Epidemiologist, Neal Goldstein, Ph.D., is a faculty member at Drexel University in Philadelphia.
 When Neal isn’t studying infectious diseases in human populations, he likes to be creative.
 That lead him to NextFab Wilmington in his home state.
 His latest project was repurposing old yard furniture by replacing the cushions with custom wooden seats.

 “I’ve always had an interest in doing things with my hands.
 I feel like I need this to balance out the pure intellectual aspect of my job.” – Neal Golstein

 Fouryouth Productions got involved with NextFab through the NextMakerz program.
 NextMakerz provides opportunities for younger people to explore creative and professional avenues through NextFab.
-NextMakers was established through a partnership with Creative District Wilmington, an initiative of local nonprofit organization, Wilmington Renaissance Corporation.
-WRC has been a critical component to NextFab’s first year of success in Wilmington, including helping NextFab find a home in the heart of the Creative District.
+NextMakers was established through a partnership with Creative District Wilmington, an initiative of a local nonprofit organization, Wilmington Renaissance Corporation.
+WRC has been a critical component of NextFab’s first year of success in Wilmington, including helping NextFab find a home in the heart of the Creative District.

-Fouryouth is an extra-curricular educational program that teaches photography, arts and sciences.
+Fouryouth is an extra-curricular educational program that teaches photography, arts, and sciences.